blegloannec/CodeProblems/ProjectEuler/README.md

 **Obvious disclaimer:** Cheating spoils the fun of problem solving, etc...
 However, if you arrive here looking for some hints on a problem, those codes sometimes contain comments (usually in French though) to describe the approach.

-I generally use Python 2.7 and the fast Python interpreter `pypy`.
-I occasionally use C++, OCaml, Python 3.4...
+I generally use Python 2 and the fast Python interpreter `pypy`.
+I occasionally use C++, OCaml, Python 3, Prolog...

 Almost all of these codes are below the *one-minute rule* (and usually by far), though they are not necessarily optimal or optimized (they are sometimes just good enough considering the input size).